deepaklearner/sample_cypher/further_req.md

             tuple([row[f'{col}_new'] for col in req_columns] + [row['resourceid']])
             for _, row in changed_df.iterrows()
         ]""" can you remove the columns from changed_df having suffix "_old" and also rename the ones having suffix _new. remove _new

+i dont want to take risk... can we do this specifically for ManagerID_old and Manager_new.
+I dont want to risk other columns if they have suffix _old or _new
 12.1 ans: